 - Insert a wooden skewer to check if the kombu has become tender.

 - Once it’s tender, add sugar and half of the soy sauce (1.5 Tbsp).

 - Instead of using utensils (that can potentially break down the kombu), hold the pot and swirl it around to mix the seasonings and coat with the food.
 Cook covered (with otoshibuta) on simmer for 15 minutes.

-- Add mirin and the rest of soy sauce (1.5 Tbsp) and cook (covered with otoshibuta) on simmer for another 10 minutes, or until the cooking liquid is almost gone.
+Add mirin and the rest of soy sauce (1.5 Tbsp) and cook covered with the otoshibuta on simmer for another 10 minutes, or until the cooking liquid is almost gone.
 Once it’s done cooking, remove from the heat and let cool.